Kamicosi/vhdl/README.md

  - Gain experience working on larger, more complex designs

 ## Technology used
-The VHDL simulator ussed is `ghdl`.
+The VHDL simulator used is `ghdl`.
 Modules that output `ghw` files can have their signals viewed with `gtkwave`.
 Testbenches are either written in VHDL or in Python using `cocotb`.